typesafehub/conductr-doc/src/main/play-doc/intro/Quickstart.md

 You can also run, stop and unload bundles by using this plugin.
 This may be useful to support your development lifecycle without having to jump into the operator's CLI.

-That is all that is required in essence, but as stated, you should read [`sbt-typesafe-conductr`'s documentation](https://github.com/sbt/sbt-typesafe-conductr/blob/master/README.md) as there are a few additional requirements, particularly if you are managing a Play 2.3 application.
+That is all that is required in essence, but as stated, you should read [`sbt-conductr`'s documentation](https://github.com/sbt/sbt-conductr/blob/master/README.md) as there are a few additional requirements, particularly if you are managing a Play 2.3 application.

 Now go and develop reactive applications or services for ConductR!